 Program Description and Purpose Statement

-Seton Healthcare Family, in conjunction with The University of Texas at Austin College of Pharmacy, is offering an ASHP accredited Post Graduate Year 1 (PGY1) pediatric focus pharmacy residency program.
+Ascension Seton, in conjunction with The University of Texas at Austin College of Pharmacy, is offering an ASHP accredited Post Graduate Year 1 (PGY1) pediatric focus pharmacy residency program.
 The PGY1 pharmacy residency is a 12 month program designed to expose residents to a rich clinical environment in which they experience concentrated yet diverse training in a variety of pharmacy practice areas.
 At the completion of the program, the resident will be prepared to function, with confidence, as a general clinical practitioner in an acute care setting.
 As an American Society of Health-System Pharmacists (ASHP) accredited PGY1 program, the graduate will also be prepared to pursue a PGY2 residency.

 Resident Learning Experiences